Disease

 Root rot from overwatering

 Root rot disrupts the vascular system, creating local areas of leaf tissue that receive inadequate water and nutrients.
 The resulting brown spots typically appear in irregular shapes in the interior of leaves rather than starting at edges.
 These spots are often dark brown to black and may feel soft initially.
-Multiple leaves are usually affected at similar growth stages.
+Multiple leaves are usually affected at similar growth stages, and the spotting is nearly always accompanied by yellowing on the same or nearby leaves.

 Bacterial infection (Xanthomonas or Pseudomonas)

 Bacterial leaf spot enters through damaged tissue, water splashes, or natural leaf openings (stomata).
 It produces spots that typically start at the leaf edges and progress inward with a yellow halo at the advancing margin.
-Bacterial infection is often associated with overwatering or overhead watering that keeps leaf surfaces wet.
+Bacterial infection is often associated with overwatering or overhead watering that keeps leaf surfaces wet, and unlike the other causes on this list, the spot itself keeps visibly growing day over day rather than settling at a fixed size.

 Edema (water blisters)

 When the plant absorbs water faster than it can transpire, individual leaf cells rupture.
 The burst cells leave brown, raised, or corky patches — often along lower leaf margins or newly unfurled leaves.
-Edema spots typically look more like scabs or blisters than disease lesions.
+Edema spots typically look more like scabs or blisters than disease lesions, they never carry a yellow halo, and once they've formed they stay a fixed size rather than spreading further.

 Sunburn